 The purpose of a boom was to bring the sawmills to the logs rather than the logs to the mills.
 This was accomplished by sinking huge piers into the Susquehanna River, which acted as a dam for the timber.
 Large steam mills soon lined up on the banks near the boom to process the hundreds of thousands of logs it held.

 The origin of the boom dates to 1845 when James H. Perkins and John Layton arrived in Lycoming County.
 They decided upon Long Reach as the perfect spot for their boom and petitioned the legislature for a charter.
 It was granted on March 17, 1846.
 In the fall of 1849 construction began on the massive Williamsport boom.
-Within four years expansion was required increasing its capacity to 300 million board feet.
+Within four years the boom expanded, increasing its capacity to 300 million board feet.
 It was reported that, come springtime, there were so many logs packed into the boom that you could walk them from one side of the Susquehanna to the other.
 Within a short time Williamsport became the "lumber capital of the world," a title it held for three decades.

 Many other Pennsylvania counties experienced the prosperity that their lumber generated, as well as the economic void caused by the depletion of their forests.
 Clinton County in 1860 produced about 100 million board feet and employed several thousand men in the process.
 Clearfield County, between 1862 and 1874, produced 240 million board feet annually.
 Sawmills in Bradford County could be counted by the hundreds - and some say thousands.
 So many trees succumbed to the axe in Warren County that its lumber industry peaked in the 1840s.
 By the 1870s most of Pike County's pine, oak, ash and hickory had nearly disappeared.